anoos08/hackaccino/submissions/earth and moon/README.md

 hello!
 anas ibrahim al gallab
 anoos
-my website is abou5t stimulation of earth and moon orbiting
+my website is about stimulation of earth and moon orbiting